Elihu Root: International law

 As U.S. Attorney, Root had his first exposure to international law, which would become the cornerstone of his public legacy.
-He prosecuted two cases for violation of United States neutrality laws against vessels for aiding Haitian and Colombian insurgents and defended the government in the Head Money Cases, a challenge to Immigration Act of 1882 on grounds that it conflicted with international treaties with the Republic of the Netherlands.
+He prosecuted two cases for violation of United States neutrality laws against vessels for aiding Haitian and Colombian insurgents and defended the government in the Head Money Cases, a challenge to the Immigration Act of 1882 on grounds that it conflicted with international treaties with the Republic of the Netherlands.
 The suit was appealed to the Supreme Court, where the government prevailed.

 Ward and Grant prosecutions

-Root's highest profile case as U.S. Attorney was the prosecution for embezzlement of James C. Fish, a partner in Ward and Grant, a Ponzi scheme trading on the name of former President Ulysses S. Grant and his son, Ulysses Jr..
-The collapse of Ward and Grant precipitated the Panic of 1884.
+Root's highest profile case as U.S. Attorney was the prosecution for embezzlement of James C. Fish, a partner in Ward and Grant, a Ponzi scheme trading on the name of former President Ulysses S. Grant and his son, Ulysses Jr. The collapse of Ward and Grant precipitated the Panic of 1884.
 Fish offered a defense of ignorance, claiming that he had been fooled by the scheme, just as the Grants had been.
 For six weeks, Root devoted his full attention to the case, including the deposition of former President Grant, who died before a verdict was reached.
 The jury returned a guilty verdict after a night of deliberation, and Fish was sentenced to ten years in prison.

 The Fish verdict won Root praise in the press.
-According to the New York Sun, "The manner in which he conduct the prosecution... has won him high praise wherever reports of the trial have been published.
+According to the New York Sun, "The manner in which he conducted the prosecution... has won him high praise wherever reports of the trial have been published.
 The cross-examination of the defendant was characterized by exceptional acumen and professional skill, and was made much more effective than it would otherwise have been by Mr. Root's evident familiarity with the details of the banking business."
-The Mail and Express wrote, "The credit of the result must be awarded mainly to the District Attorney."
+The Mail and Express wrote: "The credit of the result must be awarded mainly to the District Attorney."
 In particular, Root was credited with vindicating the late President: "The unspeakable meanness of the conspirators in trying to save themselves by implicating General Grant in their fraudulent transactions... was dealt with in terms of deserved scorn and severity by the District Attorney."

 Just before his resignation, Root successfully won an indictment of Fish's co-conspirator, Ferdinand Ward.
 He quietly submitted his resignation to President Grover Cleveland on July 1, 1885.
 Two other members of the conspiracy were later prosecuted, and Root returned from private life to assist with the prosecutions.